Machine learning spectral indicators of topology: Conclusion

 \section{Conclusion}

-We explored the predictive power of XAS as a potential discriminant of topological character by training and evaluating a convolutional neural network classifier on more than $16,000$ examples of computed XANES spectra~\cite{mathew2018high} labelled according to one of the largest catalogues of topological materials~\cite{vergniory2019complete}.
+We explored the predictive power of XAS as a potential discriminant of topological character by training and evaluating a NN classifier on more than $10,000$ examples of computed XANES spectra~\cite{mathew2018high} labeled according to the largest catalogue of topological materials~\cite{vergniory2019complete,vergniory2021all}.
 A number of important extensions are envisioned for this work, such as its application to experimental XANES data, incorporation of a multi-fidelity approach to favor experimentally validated examples~\cite{meng2020composite}, expansion of the energy range to the extended X-ray absorption fine structure (EXAFS) regime, and inquiry into the detailed contribution from spectral features for individual elements.
-Our results demonstrate a promising pathway to develop robust experimental protocols for high-throughput screening of candidate topological materials aided by machine learning methods.
+The theoretical connection between band topology and the local chemical environment encoded in XANES spectra has not yet been established, and we envision data-driven methods as a possible tool in aiding this theoretical development.
+Our current results demonstrate a promising pathway to develop robust experimental protocols for high-throughput screening of candidate topological materials aided by machine learning methods.
 Additionally, the flexibility of the XAS sample environment can further enable the study of materials whose topological phases emerge when driven by electric, magnetic, or strain fields, and even presents the opportunity to study topology with strong disorder and topology in amorphous materials~\cite{PhysRevLett.118.236402,prodan2011disordered}.
 Thus, machine learning-empowered XAS may be poised to become a simple but powerful experimental tool for topological classification.